anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   underlying transport protocol such as TLS if the authorization of the certification request is (completely) done at the next communication hop.
-  This binding can also be done in a transport-independent way by wrapping the certification request with signature employing an existing IDevID. the BRSKI context, this will be the IDevID.
+  This binding can also be done in a transport-independent way by wrapping the certification request with a signature employing an existing IDevID. the BRSKI context, this will be the IDevID.
   This requirement is addressed by existing enrollment protocols in various ways, such as: